What are the five functions of English nouns?

 Function 4: Nouns can specify number

 Almost all nouns in the English language are able to demonstrate number.
 It’s important, for example, for a speaker to be able to clearly communicate whether they have ‘an idea’ vs. ‘many ideas’, or ‘one pen’ vs. ‘three pens’.
 As is highlighted by the plural nouns ‘ideas’ and ‘pens’, the simplest way to show that a noun is plural is by first attaching the suffix ‘-s’ to its end and then preceding that noun with a quantifier such as ‘many’ or a numeric adjective such as ‘three’.
-However, and as will be further explained in Lesson 4, there is in fact much more variation in how nouns may be formed to demonstrate number and plurality:
+However, and as will be further explained in Chapter 4, there is in fact much more variation in how nouns may be formed to demonstrate number and plurality:

 Function 5: Nouns can specify gender